 In the wake of the pandemic, more importance has been placed on the digital storefront than ever before.
 Shopping online has become commonplace for most consumers.
 In fact, two-thirds of consumers are shopping online more frequently now than pre-COVID and 43% of shoppers now feel more positive about this digital shift.
 Since it appears the online marketplace is here to stay, agile brands are hyper-focused on optimizing the shopping experience for customers to maintain and grow the health of their businesses.

 But, there is a major component of shopping that is missing online: the tactile experience.
-44% of consumers reported that they miss the ability to sense products-seeing, touching, and trying on their desired items.
-While this physical aspect cannot be replaced, leveraging lifestyle-oriented product photography helps brands to storytell, and gives consumers a way to gauge how a product would look in-situation.
-By leveraging your user generated content strategy on social media, you will be able to gain a solid understanding of the types of lifestyle imagery that resonate with your unique audience.
+44% of consumers reported that they miss the ability to sense products-seeing, touch, and trying on their desired items.
+While this physical aspect cannot be replaced, leveraging lifestyle-oriented product photography helps brands to storytelling, and gives consumers a way to gauge how a product would look in a situation.
+By leveraging your user-generated content strategy on social media, you will be able to gain a solid understanding of the types of lifestyle imagery that resonate with your unique audience.

 What is Lifestyle Imagery?

 Lifestyle imagery is a type of photography that showcases the use of products in-situation.
 As the physical sense of shopping is removed, consumers heavily rely on product photography and customer reviews to evaluate purchase decisions.
 A few more functions of lifestyle imagery:

 - Show product scale

 - Demonstrate product use-cases